praF02/anevicon/README.md

  - **Functional.** I've tried to implement as many things to make a multi-functional tool and stay simple at the same time.
 Such features as multiple tests, verbosity levels, IP spoofing and many more are supported.

- - **Written in Rust.** How you can see, all the logic is written completely in [Rust](https://www.rust-lang.org/), which means that it leverages bare-metal performance and high-level safety.
+ - **Written in Rust.** How you can see, all the logic is written completely in [Rust](https://www.rust-lang.org/), which means that it leverages bare-metal performance and high-level safety (no SIGSEGV, SIGILL, and other "funny" stuff).

 ----------